xiaoyang-sde/knowledge-base/docs/computer-systems/05-linking.md

 The static linker (e.g. `ld` program) takes a collection of relocatable object files and command-line arguments to generate a fully linked executable object file that could be loaded and run.

 - Symbol resolution: Object files define and reference symbols, where each symbol corresponds to a function, a global variable, or a static variable.
-The linker associates each symbol referenece with one symbol definition.
+The linker associates each symbol reference with one symbol definition.
 - Relocation: The linker relocates the code and data sections by associating a memory location with each symbol definition, and pointing all references to the symbols to this memory location.

 ## Object Files